Graduate Certificate in Nonprofit Management

 Alumna: Alicia Arkwright, development director, North Oakland Headwaters Land Conservancy

 Taking this program while working has helped me understand my role more clearly and connected me to other industry professionals.
 The faculty are knowledgeable and genuinely committed to their students' success.

 "I began the nonprofit certificate program two months after starting my new role with a nonprofit.
 This job is my first professional role within the nonprofit sector.
 Taking this program while working has helped me understand my role more clearly and connected me to other industry professionals.
 The faculty are knowledgeable and genuinely committed to their students' success.
 I would highly recommend this program to anyone new to the nonprofit sector or a seasoned professional interested in pursuing leadership roles."

 For more information regarding this program please email the certificate coordinator Dr. Alisa Moldavanova at firstname.lastname@example.org.

-Examples of prospective applicants who can benefit from obtaining the certificate
+Who can benefit from obtaining the certificate

 - Current employees of nonprofit organizations holding at least a bachelor's degree who have not had formal nonprofit training and are looking for professional development and career advancement

-- Applicants who already have (or are currently pursuing) master's and doctoral degrees in the liberal arts and humanities, and who would like to develop marketable competencies for careers in art museums, historical societies, theaters, and other arts and humanities organizations in Detroit, southeast Michigan, and beyond
+- Students who already have (or are currently pursuing) master's and doctoral degrees in the liberal arts and humanities, and who would like to develop marketable competencies for careers in art museums, historical societies, theaters, and other arts and humanities organizations in Detroit, southeast Michigan, and beyond

 - Social work, public health, urban development and other college majors interested in working in community development, environmental, human service, and health nonprofits, or interested in starting their own nonprofit in those areas